-The Event Management Committee will meet at any time required during the event, but at least:
+The Event Management Committee will meet, either in person or electronically, at any time required during the event, but at least:

 - a) Prior to the first practice session.

 - b) At the end of each practice day.

 - c) At the end of the event.